The-Duat/Nile/pages/miz.md

 `miz gfx x i <command>` - Runs the given command on the Integrated GPU.

-`miz gfx mode <mode>` - Changes the your GPU setup.
-Modes are listed below.
+`miz gfx mode <mode>` - Changes your GPU setup.

+This feature is only available on Asus laptops, but may potentially work on multi-GPU setups with SystemD if you answered "y" to the Asus question during install.

+**gfx Modes:**
 - `i` - Uses your Integrated graphics card for graphics processing.
 - `d` - Uses your Dedicated graphics card for graphics processing.
 - `h` - Uses both graphics cards for graphics processing.